How To Pump Up Your Bike Tires

 For road bikes, the recommended tire pressure is typically between 80 and 100 PSI.
 However, heavier riders may need to increase the pressure by 5-10 PSI, while lighter riders may need to decrease it by the same amount.
 Mountain bikes, on the other hand, require lower tire pressure, usually between 30 and 50 PSI, to provide better traction and shock absorption on rough terrain.
 However, tubeless setups will allow you to run lower pressures into the low 20psi to upper teens range for lighter riders.
 Gravel bikes fall somewhere in between, with recommended tire pressure ranging from 25 to 40 PSI.

-It's essential to check tire pressure regularly, as it can change due to temperature fluctuations, riding conditions, and tire wear.
 Riding with incorrect tire pressure can lead to a variety of issues, such as decreased speed, poor handling, and increased risk of punctures.
 By maintaining the proper tire pressure, cyclists can enjoy a smoother, safer, and more comfortable ride.

 Thanks to Pearl Izumi for this great video!